 10 Steps to a Successful Employee Prescription Safety Glasses Program

 Safety is crucial for a productive work environment.
 If you lead or manage personnel in a factory or other type of manual work, you have to make sure that they are safe for both ethical and legal reasons.
-But what happens if they require glasses with prescriptions?
+But what happens if they require employee prescription glasses?

 The key is to not leave them on their own.
 Instead, provide as much assistance as you can in making sure that they go to work and come home at night as safe as possible.
 This type of environment doesn’t just promote productivity, but also ensures that you attract higher-quality workers, stay out of legal trouble, and can sleep safely at night.